Chitterlings

+Chitterlings (British English: /ˈtʃɪtl̩ɪŋz/ CHIT-uh-lings; American English: chitlins (Note: also chittlins, chit'lins) /ˈtʃɪt(ər)lɪŋz/ CHIT-linz) are the intestines eaten as offal.
+The large intestine is further known as bung.
+Chitterlings are consumed both as the casing for stuffed food and as a main ingredient.
+Depending on preparation and cut, chitterlings can range in texture from very tender and gelatinous, to being springy.

+Terminology

+Anatomical diagram of the intestines and anterior mesenteric artery (red) of a bovine; the caecum, colon and terminal colon (rectum) are all different cuts of bovine bung.

+'Chitterlings' is an English-language culinary umbrella term for both the small and large intestine.
+Large intestine can be specifically called 'bung.'
+The large intestine of common livestock is divided into the caecum, colon and rectum.
+In Western butchery, the caecum is split into the 'cap' side on the far end and the 'afterend' leading into the ileum and colon; the colon and rectum are called the 'middles' and 'fatend' respectively.
+The bung cap is typically the widest cut of bung, and the fatend the smoothest; the middles has a ribbed texture from the haustra.

 Etymology and early usage

 Chitterling is first documented in Middle English in the form cheterling, c.
 1400.
 Various other spellings and dialect forms were used.
 The primary form and derivation are uncertain.

 A 1743 English cookery book The Lady's Companion: or, An Infallible Guide to the Fair Sex contained a recipe for "Calf's Chitterlings" which was essentially a bacon and offal sausage in a calf's intestine casing.
 The recipe explained the use of calves', rather than the more usual pigs', intestines with the comment that "[these] sort of ... puddings must be made in summer, when hogs are seldom killed".
 This recipe was repeated by the English cookery writer Hannah Glasse in her 1784 cookery book Art of Cookery.

 Linguist Paul Anthony Jones has written, "in the late 1500s a chitterling was an ornate type of neck ruff, so called because its frilled edge looked like the folds of a slaughtered animal's entrails".